bitshifter/bitshifter.github.io/_drafts/introducing_glam_and_mathbench.md

 general purpose linear algebra library which has a much broader target audience than just games and graphics programming.

-See the full [mathbench report] for more detailed results.
+There are some strange outliers in the `mathbench` results, mostly `vec3 length` and `vec3 normalize`.
+I haven't looked into why they're slow, if it's a problem with the bench or `nalgebra` but given `dot` is perfectly fast it seems odd, the only difference between `dot` and `length` is a square root.

 The reason `glam` is faster is primarily due to it using SIMD internally for all types with the exception of `Vec2`.

-You can see a similar table at the bottom of this post with `glam`'s SIMD support disabled.
+You can see a similar table at the bottom of this post with `glam` SIMD support disabled.
 TL;DR it's similar performance to `cgmath` which is expected.

+See the full [mathbench report] for more detailed results.

 ## Why write another math library?

 My goal writing `glam` and the trade offs I made are primarily being focused on good `f32` performance by using SIMD when available and a simpler API.
 This is at the expense of genericity, there is no `Vector3<T>` type, just `Vec3` which is `f32` based.
-It would be possible to support `f64` or generic types in the future but it's not a high priority right now, in my experience most games use `f32` almost exclusively.
+It would be possible to support `f64` or generic types in the future but it's not a high priority for me right now, in my experience most games use `f32` almost exclusively.

 `glam` also avoids baking mathematical correctness into the type system, there are no `Point3` or `UnitQuaternion` types for example, it is up to the